 Area Description / See also 1.
 General clip data This area displays the general clip data: name, protect status, tape ID, VarID (read-only), LSM ID.
 2. Interest Level buttons Four Interest Level buttons allow users to assign an interest rating to a clip: from no star to 3 stars.
 The selected interest level is blue.
 The default value is the no star level.
 3. Clip Type buttons The Clip Type buttons shows the clip type assigned to the loaded clip.
 This can be Normal, Fill or Key.
 The background of the button corresponding to the selected type is blue.
 This can be edited.
 4. Keywords list This area displays the keywords assigned to the loaded clip and can be used to add or delete keywords to that clip.
-For more information on how to assign keywords to media, see the General Functions user manual .
+For more information on how to assign keywords to media, see the-based-superscript .
+General Functions user manual.
 5. Clip Creation Information fields Four read-only fields provides information on the recorder used to create the clip, the EVS video server used to save the clip, the clip creation date and the clip owner.
 6. Grab Thumbnail button This button is used to manually create a thumbnail which will replace the previous one.
-See section "Grab Thumbnails Button" on page 28.
-7. Published To area This area indicates to which user groups the clip is published, i.e. available for view or changes depending on the user rights.
+See section "Grab Thumbnails Button" on page 30.
+7. Published To area This area allows you to publish a clip to individual users, or to groups of users.
 All user groups defined in the User Manager application are displayed in the Publish To area.
-See section "Publishing Media" on page 99.
+See section "Publishing Media" on page 107.
 8. Linked To Clips list This area displays the clips linked to the loaded clip.
-See section "Linked to Clips List" on page 29.
+See section "Linked to Clips List" on page 30.
 A linked clip can be loaded directly from this area.
-See section "How to Load a Linked Clip" on page 65.
+See section "How to Load a Linked Clip" on page 70.
+9. Clips Sent To list The Clips Sent to List specifies the last 20 transfers that the user has performed on the clip.
+The last transfer is on the top of the list.
+The clips sent to the default archive are not displayed here.
+See section "Transferring Media" on page 109.